-TLC is technology-focused and addresses the pedagogical, logistical, and technological issues involved in delivering a course in a video streaming modality.
-The program covers the basics of using UCF’s video capture and delivery technologies, how to integrate and host the course with the Webcourses@UCF system, and some basic classroom advice for teaching via video.
+TLC addresses the pedagogical, logistical, and technological issues involved in delivering a course in a video streaming modality.
+The course covers the basics of using UCF’s video capture and delivery technologies, how to integrate and host the course in Webcourses@UCF, along with some basic classroom advice for teaching via video.
 The time commitment for TLC is estimated to be eight clock hours.
-The program is self-paced, online, and you may begin at any time.
+The course is self-paced, online, and may be started at any time.

-If you are interested in participating in TLC, please ask your department chair to send a request to CDL Associate Director Bob Reed at firstname.lastname@example.org
+If you are interested in participating in TLC, please ask your department chair to send a request to CDL’s Instructional Development Team Lead, Dr. Beth Nettles at Beth.Nettles@ucf.edu.

-If your need is to develop an original W or M course, please visit the page for IDL6543.
-If you want to deliver an existing W or M course, please visit the page for ADL5000.
-For training on how to use Webcourses@UCF, please contact Webcourses@UCF Support.
-To request a Webcourses@UCF course section, please fill out this form.
+If you need to develop an original W or M course, please consider IDL6543.
+If you want to deliver an existing W or M course, please consider ADL5000.
+For training on how to use Webcourses@UCF, consider enrolling into the Essentials of Webcourses@UCF course or contact Webcourses@UCF Support.

 To request a Webcourses@UCF development course, please complete the request form found on the Request a Webcourses@UCF Course Section page.